 Why doesn’t my dang valve work?

-“There are three major reasons why people reflux,” says Prescott gastroenterologist Mark Worthington, M.D.
-(Disclaimer: I happen to be married to Mark, an excellent, caring physician who was on the faculty at the University of Virginia for 10 years and then on the faculty at Johns Hopkins for five.
-He’s in private practice now.)
+“There are three major reasons why people reflux,” says University of Virginia gastroenterologist Mark Worthington, M.D.
+(Disclaimer: I happen to be married to Mark, an excellent, caring physician.)

 One reason: Transient (temporary) lower esophageal relaxations, “where the lower esophageal sphincter winks open,” just like it does when you burp, “and it bathes the lower esophagus in acid.”
 The acid may never go all the way up to the throat; in fact, “some people don’t think they have reflux because they don’t taste acid,” Worthington says.
 People with this problem have a normal valve; it just doesn’t function properly.